-WWF works with organizations and government agencies to pursue solutions to some of the greatest threats to people and our planet—disasters, extreme poverty, and the depletion of natural resources.
+WWF works with organizations and government agencies to pursue solutions to some of the greatest threats to people and our planet—disasters, people living below the poverty line, and the depletion of natural resources.
 These challenges are interwoven, and we know that healthy communities and healthy ecosystems are mutually dependent.

 Through partnerships at the national, regional, and global levels, we create programs that empower communities and individuals to build resilience to climate change, gain access to economic opportunities, manage natural resources, reduce the risk of extreme shocks, and make environmental issues a pillar of disaster recovery strategies.
 Together, we leverage the power of nature to tackle the world’s greatest societal challenges.